tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 #### Select queries

-The select query is a builtin operation that is the workhorse of the tremor-query` language.
+The select query is a builtin operation that is the workhorse of the `tremor-query` language.

 The select operation is of the general form:

 > ![select grammar](grammar/diagram/SelectStmt.png) > ![from grammar](grammar/diagram/FromClause.png) > ![where grammar](grammar/diagram/WhereClause.png) > ![group by grammar](grammar/diagram/GroupByClause.png) > ![group by dimensions grammar](grammar/diagram/GroupByDimension.png) > ![set group grammar](grammar/diagram/SetBasedGroup.png) > ![each group grammar](grammar/diagram/EachBasedGroup.png) > ![into grammar](grammar/diagram/IntoClause.png) > ![having grammar](grammar/diagram/HavingClause.png)

-A example select operation configured to pass through data from a pipelines default `in` stream to a pipelines default `out` stream:
+A example select operation configured to pass through data from a pipeline's default `in` stream to a pipeline's default `out` stream:

 ```trickle
 select event from in into out;
 ```

-Select operations can filter ingested data with the specification of a where` clause.
+Select operations can filter ingested data with the specification of a `where` clause.
 The clause forms a predicate check on the inbound events before any further processing takes place.

 ```trickle
 select event from in where event.is_interesting into out;
 ```

-Select operations can filter data being forwarded to other operators with the specification of a `where` clause.
+Select operations can filter data being forwarded to other operators with the specification of a `having` clause.
 The clause forms a predicate check on outbound synthetic events after any other processing has taken place.

 ```trickle
 select event from in into out having event.is_interesting;